jheyman/blog/pages/AndroidAutoWake/index.md

 	./ykush -u 1

 And then wait until USB communication becomes available.
 Indeed, after powering the USB port, there is a delay before the device on the other end detects it (on my device, it is about 4 seconds).
-This active wait is done by continuously executing the `adb devices` command, until the deviceID of our device shows up in the output.<br><br>
+This active wait is done by continuously executing the `adb devices` command, until the deviceID of our device shows up in the output.<br>

-**Note**: the expected deviceID is specified in the `.ini`config file.<br><br>
+**Note**: the expected deviceID is specified in the `.ini`config file.<br>

 Then use`adb` to send a simulated user input corresponding to the action of waking up the device: